qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 It's important that different datasets are compatible with each-other prior to analysis.

-* All datasets should be in the same projection and datum
+* All datasets should be in the same CRS (datum and projection)
 * Rasters should be "co-registered": matching grids
 * Understand your transformations!
 Some can be "lossy"
 * Optional: Don't keep data you don't need